Crisis Response

 Policymakers Must Act Now

-Federal policymakers should require that crisis services be covered by all health insurers and provide substantial funding to states to cover services and costs that can’t be billed to insurance, like building capacity for the Lifeline and funding start-up costs for mobile crisis teams and crisis stabilization options.
+Federal policymakers should require that crisis services be covered by all health insurers and provide substantial funding to states to cover services and costs that can’t be billed to insurance, like building capacity for the call centers and funding start-up costs for mobile crisis teams and crisis stabilization options.

-At the state level, policymakers must pass legislation that sets requirements for 988 call centers and crisis response services, including mobile crisis teams and crisis stabilization programs, that will be available statewide.
-States must also create oversight for the design and operation of the system, and provide a way to sustainably fund 988 call centers and crisis services.
+At the state level, policymakers must pass legislation that sets requirements for 988 call centers and crisis response services and provide a way to sustainably fund 988 call centers and crisis services.

-For the funding piece, Congress provided states with a way to get needed funding, in addition to state appropriations.
-The Congressional legislation not only put 988 into law, but it also provided a tool—monthly fees on telecommunications bills—to help states build a system that ensures a mental health response to mental health and suicidal crises.
+The Congressional legislation not only put 988 into law, but it also provided a tool—monthly fees on phone bills—to help states build a system that ensures a mental health response to mental health and suicidal crises.
 These are similar to 911 fees that people across the country already pay on their phone bills.
-The federal law (P.L.
-116-172) specifically allows these fees to pay for the efficient and effective routing of calls, personnel, and the provision of acute mental health crisis outreach and stabilization services.

 It’s urgent that policymakers act now to ensure there’s sufficient statewide capacity to help people experiencing a mental health or suicidal crisis.
 We cannot wait to #ReimagineCrisis.